Raimal-Raja/AI-Powered-PDF-Document-Summarizer/README.md

 - Special thanks to the maintainers of NLTK, Flask, `pdfplumber`, `python-docx`, and Bootstrap for their invaluable tools.

 ## Issues and Support
-If you encounter any issues, please open an issue on [GitHub Issues](https://github.com/yourusername/DocSummarizer/issues) with detailed reproduction steps.
+If you encounter any issues, please open an issue on [GitHub Issues](https://github.com/Raimal-Raja/AI-Powered-PDF-Document-Summarizer/issues) with detailed reproduction steps.
 For feature requests or questions, contact the maintainers via email or pull requests.

----

-### Notes
-- Replace `yourusername/DocSummarizer` with your actual GitHub username and repository name.
-- Add a `LICENSE` file with the MIT License text for legal compliance.
-- This README is designed to be comprehensive, SEO-friendly, and appealing for GitHub users, developers, and potential contributors.
+.